jschrier/blog/_posts/2023-08-29-Imaginary-Syllabi:-Wine-Across-the-Disciplines.md

     - Kepler's [Nova stereometria doliorum vinariorum](https://maa.org/press/periodicals/convergence/kepler-the-volume-of-a-wine-barrel-keplers-nova-stereometria-doliorum-vinariorum), e.g., as treated in Paul Nahin's [When Least is Best:How Mathematicians Discovered Many Clever Ways to Make Things as Small (or as Large) as Possible](https://amzn.to/3sH6f3n)
     - [Niccolo Tartaglia's wine-dilution problem](https://puzzling.stackexchange.com/questions/28776/turning-wine-into-water/28781) from "General Trattato di Numeri" (1556)
     - *I was inspired to add these topics after seeing the example of * determining the pH of a sample of pinot noir with a noisy pH meter in [Cory Simon's recent tutorial on Bayesian inverse problems](https://doi.org/10.1063/5.0154773)
+- (Experimental) Archeology: [Understanding ancient Roman vinification by reference to modern georgian winemaking practice](https://dx.doi.org/10.15184/aqy.2023.193)---and an excuse to drink some Georgian wine.

 # Example tasting topics ("labs")